YOUR DECISIONS AFFECT

 Stefan Weidner

-I've sent over our standard third-party assurance letter.
-It confirms that NexCore and all sub-processors comply with applicable regulatory standards including DORA-equivalent resilience requirements.
+Sent over our standard third-party assurance letter.
+Confirms NexCore and all sub-processors comply with applicable standards, including DORA-equivalent resilience requirements.

 Katharina Engel

-Stefan, this says 'DORA-equivalent.'
-DORA itself applies to Meridian, not NexCore.
+Stefan, 'DORA-equivalent.'
+DORA applies to Meridian, not NexCore.
 What standards are you actually certifying against?

 Stefan Weidner

-We'd need to have a more detailed conversation about that with our legal and compliance teams.
+We'd need a more detailed conversation about that with legal and compliance.

-An assurance letter from a vendor who is stalling your audit request is meaningless.
+An assurance letter from a vendor stalling your audit is meaningless.
 It creates the appearance of documentation without the substance.
-The BaFin examiner will ask: 'What does this letter certify?'
-The answer is: nothing specific.
+The BaFin examiner asks: 'What does this letter certify?'
+The answer: nothing specific.

-The instinct to accept something — anything — rather than push for what DORA actually requires is exactly what auditors look for.
+Accepting any documentation rather than pushing for what DORA actually requires is exactly what auditors look for.
 'We accepted a vendor's self-assessment in lieu of an audit' is a finding, not a mitigation.

 Hildegard Fuchs